PatrickMaier/HdpH/README.md

 Detailed build instructions can be found in `hdph/README.md` and `hdph/doc/INSTALL.txt`.

-Building auxiliary package `hdph-closure` is straightforward but building `hdph-mpi-allgather` requires furnishing `cabal-install` with the paths to MPI libraries and includes; see `hdph-mpi-allgather/README.md` for examples.
-The package has been built successfully with recent OpenMPI and MPICH libraries.
+Building the auxiliary package `hdph-closure` is straightforward.
+Building package `hdph-mpi-allgather` requires furnishing the cabal installer with the paths to MPI libraries and includes, see `hdph-mpi-allgather/README.md` for examples; the package has been built successfully with recent OpenMPI and MPICH libraries.